 Hit by an 18-Wheeler?

 At Villarreal and Begum, we know dealing with the aftermath of an 18-wheeler accident can be stressful.
 That’s why we’re here to help you figure out what to do next.
-You need an experienced attorney to fight the liable party.
+You need an experienced big rig accident lawyer to fight the liable party.
 Villarreal and Begum know exactly how to find who’s liable, and how to get you the money you deserve.
-If you have been in this situation, contact us today.
+If you have been in this situation, our accident lawyers today.
 Your consultation is always free.
 Call us or send us a message online.
 With offices in San Antonio, Austin McAllen, and Laredo, the Texas Law Guns will fight for you.